-An invasive species is considered established if it has a self-sustaining population that is reproducing and spreading in a new ecosystem (Lockwood et al. 2013, Simberloff 2013).
-Our results indicate that the colony population in Nashville Tennessee has indeed been successfully established for at least 16 years.
-Furthermore, our most recent collecting trip indicates that this satellite population continues to reproduce.
-The E. rosea specimens captured in our most recent 2022 collection found two adults that laid viable eggs 21 days after capture and one additional juvenile E. rosea have a gestation period of about 30 days from fertilization to the laying of the first egg (Gerlach 1994).
-E. rosea are cross-fertilizing hermaphrodites, with both male and female reproductive organs, but they require a partner for sexual reproduction (Auffenberg and Stange 2021).
+342 An invasive species is considered established if it has a self-sustaining population that is reproducing and 343 spreading in a new ecosystem (Lockwood et al. 2013, Simberloff 2013).
+Our results indicate that the colony population 344 in Nashville Tennessee has indeed been successfully established for at least 16 years.
+Furthermore, our most recent 345 sampling events indicate that this satellite population continues to reproduce.
+The E. rosea specimens captured in our 346 most recent 2022 collection found two adults that laid viable eggs 21 days after capture and one additional juvenile.
+347 E. rosea have a gestation period of about 30 days from fertilization to the laying of the first egg (Gerlach 1994).
+E. 348 rosea are cross-fertilizing hermaphrodites, with both male and female reproductive organs, but they require a partner 349 for sexual reproduction (Auffenberg and Stange 2021).
 These animals typically lay between 25 and 40 eggs a year.
-The two adult specimens that were captured in 2022 laid 27 and 25 viable eggs, respectively.
-Because the two adult specimens were separated after collection, we estimate that a fertilization event occurred approximately one week prior to our 2022 sampling event.
+350 The two adult specimens that were captured in 2022 laid 27 and 25 viable eggs, respectively.
+Because the two adult 351 specimens were separated after collection, we estimate that a fertilization event occurred approximately one week 352 prior to our 2022 sampling event.

 Our results also indicate a strong likelihood that E. rosea has significant potential for continued geographic spread.
-There are several regions where our model indicated that the habitat and environmental condition are suitable for E. rosea outside of its current realized niche.
-Specifically, it seems likely expansion will occur well beyond its current range which is centered on southern and coastal states of the US (Figure 1) and will begin to penetrate more deeply into Tennessee, Ohio and several other states in the central USA (Figures 3 and 4).
+However, the region where our satellite population has become established does not appear to be one of them.
+We suspect that this unique satellite population in Nashville, TN will not persist indefinitely without anthropogenic influence.
+Meaning, human interventions such as supplemental irrigation during dryer seasons and poor home insulation may be artificially sustaining this satellite population.
+However, there are several regions where our model indicated that the habitat and environmental condition are suitable for E. rosea outside of its current realized niche.
+Specifically, it seems likely expansion will occur beyond its current range in the next two decades which is centered on southern and coastal states of the US (Figure 1) and will begin to penetrate more deeply into Texas, Alabama, Georgia, and Virginia and isolated regions in central Tennessee (Figures 3 and 4).

 Regarding mechanisms of spread, there are several ways that alien species can disperse and spread to new areas.
-Natural dispersal occurs when an organism can spread on its own through means such as wind, water, or animal vectors (Reynolds et al. 2015, Planchuelo et al. 2016).
-Ecological displacement occurs when an alien species outcompetes native species for resources, leading to decline and then displacement of the native species.
+Natural dispersal occurs when an organism can spread on its own through means by its own locomotion or through natural processes such as wind, water, or carried by other animal vectors (Reynolds et al. 2015, Planchuelo et al. 2016).
 Human-mediated dispersal occurs when humans intentionally or unintentionally transport organisms to new areas, such as through the movement of goods, ships, or vehicles (Buck and Marshall 2009).
 Dispersal can also be facilitated through climate change, where changes in the environment, such as rising temperatures or changes in precipitation patterns, allow organisms to colonize new areas (Perkins et al. 2013).